-The tonfa measures about three centimetres past the elbow when gripped.[5]
-There are three grips, honte-mochi (natural), gyakute-mochi (reverse) and tokushu-mochi (special).
-The natural grip places the handle in the hand with the long arm resting along the bottom of the forearm.
-This grip provides protection or brace along one’s forearms, and also provides reinforcement for back fist, elbow strikes, and punches.
-In use, the tonfa can swing out to the gyakute grip for a strike or thrust.
-Martial artists may also flip the tonfa and grab it by the shaft, called tokushu-mochi.
-This allows use of the handle as a hook in combat.
-As with all Okinawan weapons, many of the forms are reflective of “empty hand” techniques.
+The tonfa, measuring about three centimetres past the elbow when gripped, is a versatile weapon with three primary grips: honte-mochi (natural), gyakute-mochi (reverse), and tokushu-mochi (special).
+The natural grip aligns the handle with the long arm along the bottom of the forearm, providing protection and reinforcement for strikes like back fists, elbow strikes, and punches.
+The tonfa can be swung out to the gyakute grip for strikes or thrusts.
+Martial artists can also use the tokushu-mochi grip, flipping the tonfa and grabbing it by the shaft, allowing the handle to function as a hook in combat.
+Many tonfa forms reflect empty hand techniques, showcasing their adaptability.

 The System